As you finish up your grow, you are likely wondering how to amend your soil for the next growing season.

 There are plenty of reasons to consistently improve the conditions in your soil, because bad soil means bad plants.

 We are going to cover why, when, and how you should amend your soil.
 But first, let’s cover some quick definitions.

 Amending your soil means you are essentially revitalizing it.
 It is generally something organic growers do, but anyone can add in amendments to make their soil better.
 If you are using liquid nutrients, you may not need to do this, or at least as often.

 Instead, you are probably better off just using new grow media, particularly if you use Ocean Forest or some other type of bagged soil.
 In this case, it makes more sense to just replenish your soil!

 But, many growers use raised garden beds or grow straight in the dirt.
 If you are reusing the same soil for more than one grow, you definitely need to amend it first.

 This isn’t ideal for every type of plant, but here at Hydrobuilder, we recognize that our growers cultivate a wide variety of plants!

 By amending your soil, you are improving conditions within it.
 You add in nutrients, and make sure the pH is balanced.
 This leads to the greatest success with organic growing.

 You can amend your soil anytime, but there are certain times you need to amend your soil.
-One of the most common times to amend soil is in the fall, once you shut down the garden for the winter (unless you plan on growing some of these veggies through winter).
+One of the most common times to amend soil is in the fall, once you shut down the garden for the winter (Unless you plan on growing winter veggies).

 By amending your soil at this point, your amendments can compost through the winter and your microbial activity will be nice and high by the time you plant in spring.